March Madness For Counselors: Career and Coping Skills

 There are several ways to do this:

-• Use the fun facts sheets in my activity pack to share more about each of the top careers on the morning news.
+• Use the fun facts sheets in my activity pack.
+Share more about each of the top careers on the morning news.

 • Post links to videos or websites about the careers on your webpage, Canvas page, Google classroom, etc.

 • Link directly into your bracket.
-When I send out my virtual bracket (either in PDF or in Google Sheets) I link each job title with a resource about that career.
+When I send out my virtual bracket, I attach it either in PDF or Google Sheets.
+I link each job title to a resource about that career. (either in PDF or in Google Sheets) I link each job title with a resource about that career.

 • Collaborate with your teachers and/or librarian to do some career research